dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 Default value: [X509ChainTrustMode.System](xref:System.Security.Cryptography.X509Certificates.X509ChainTrustMode.System)

 The certificate presented by the client must chain to a trusted root certificate.
-This check allows you to control which trust store contains these root certificates.
+This check controls which trust store contains these root certificates.

 By default, the handler uses the system trust store.
 If the presented client certificate needs to chain to a root certificate which doesn't appear in the system trust store, this option can be set to [X509ChainTrustMode.CustomRootTrust](xref:System.Security.Cryptography.X509Certificates.X509ChainTrustMode.CustomRootTrust) to make the handler use the `CustomTrustStore` instead.